Beta cell: a type of cell that is in the pancreas. It is responsible for making insulin.

-Because of the relationship between glucose and insulin, the researchers took a closer look at how insulin is made.
+Because glucose and insulin affect one another, the researchers took a closer look at how insulin is made.
 You can think of making insulin as kind of the same as making an omelet.
-First you need to have eggs and then you need to have eggs that are scrambled up, before you can actually cook the eggs to make the omelet.
+First you need to have eggs and then you need to scramble them, before you can cook the eggs to make the omelet.

 To make insulin, first you need preproinsulin.
 That is then turned into proinsulin in the ER of the cell.
 Proinsulin can then be turned into insulin.
-If you wanted to know how many omelets you could make, you'd need to look at the amount of eggs or scrambled eggs that you have available.
-In the same way, to know how much insulin can be made by a cell, you could look at the preproinsulin or the proinsulin available.
+If you wanted to know how many omelets you could make, you'd need to look at the number of eggs you have.
+In the same way, to know how much insulin can be made by a cell, you could look at how much preproinsulin or the proinsulin is in the cell.

-The researchers looked at the amount of preproinsulin and proinsulin in the pancreas in KO mice and wild type mice.
+The researchers looked at how much preproinsulin and proinsulin was in the pancreas in KO mice and wild type mice.
 They found that the KO mice had a much lower level of proinsulin.
 In other experiments, they saw that cells in KO mice had a lot of preproinsulin but no proinsulin or insulin.

 These findings mean that without the IRE1α protein, the pancreas does not produce much insulin.
-Without insulin, blood glucose builds up in the KO mice and causes diabetes.
+Without insulin, blood glucose builds up in the KO mice and may cause diabetes.

 The researchers also wondered what a buildup of preproinsulin in the ER might do to cells.
-They hypothesized that a buildup of this protein might cause a type of cell damage called oxidative stress.
+They thought that a buildup of this protein might cause a type of cell damage.
+This particular damage is called oxidative stress.

 Oxidative stress has to do with molecules that contain oxygen and that easily react with other molecules.
-Antioxidants are molecules that can makes these oxygen molecules less reactive.
-The researchers decided to feed these mice antioxidants to see the effects on one specific molecule that causes a lot of oxidative stress: nitrotyrosine.
+Antioxidants are molecules that can make these oxygen molecules less reactive.
+The researchers decided to feed the mice antioxidants to see the effects on one type of molecule that causes a lot of oxidative stress: nitrotyrosine.

-When both wild type and KO mice were fed with the antioxidant food (butylated hydroxyanisole), their pancreases had much lower levels of nitrotyrosine than similar mice that ate regular food.
+When both wild type and KO mice were fed the antioxidant food, they had much lower levels of nitrotyrosine in their pancreases than similar mice that ate regular food.
 This shows that food with anti-oxidants can reduce oxidative stress in the beta cells of both WT and KO mice.

 Remember that KO mice had much higher glucose levels than WT mice after feeding.
 But wild type and even KO mice that fed on the diet high in antioxidants had low blood glucose after eating.
 In fact, their blood glucose was even lower than the healthy wild type mice that ate regular food.
-This suggests that eating foods that contain anti-oxidants can be beneficial to those with diabetes.
+This suggests that eating foods with anti-oxidants may be good for those with diabetes.

 Because the antioxidant food had a positive effect on diabetic mice, the researchers hope it may be able to help people in the same way.
-Also, they are taking their research a step further and trying to learn if these special foods can reduce blood glucose in general.
+Next, they are taking their research a step further.
+They are trying to learn if these special foods can reduce blood glucose in general.
 If they can, it could help some people avoid developing diabetes.